echodrift/INT3404E-20-mid-term-project/README.md

 1. Clone the repository.
 2. Install the necessary dependencies: `pip install -r requirements.txt`.
 3. Get out data from <a href="https://www.kaggle.com/datasets/ngolehoang/sinom-augment-data">Augment-Data </a> or you can make own dataset and put data to the right folder.
-4. If you want to train from scratch run `sh run_v9.sh` or else you can use our code to finetune YOLO model
+4. If you want to train from scratch run `sh run_v9.sh` or else you can use our code to finetune YOLOv9 model
    1. Get a pretrained model weights from anywhere you can get from ""
-   2. Run `python yolov8.py`
+   2. Run `python yolov8.py` (please read the file)
 ## Authors
 This repository was made by my team consist of 4 members:
 [Luu Van Duc Thieu](https://github.com/echodrift)